PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 You'll use mocha as a testing framework and chai as an assertion library.

-Two more things before you start :
+Two more things before you start:

 - If you've looked at the packages in the dependencies, you probably saw `ganache`.
     Ganache will launch a virtual Ethereum network on your local environment.